SangNguyenOSD/hms-core-v1/README.md

 | @Input | footerData | Footer | Required | Package other models for CopyRight text and Logo |

 ### SideBar

+The Footer component is provided to show Routes Menu.

 ```html
 <hms-sidebar [sideBarData]="sideBarData"></hms-sidebar>